cmoa/cmoa-app-cms/README.md

-# Carnegie Museum of Art
+# Carnegie Museums of Art and Natural History
 ## CMS

-This CMS is meant to provide an efficient way to manage exhibitions, artists, artworks and related artwork media and metadata.
+This CMS is meant to provide an efficient way to manage exhibitions, people, objects and related media with metadata.
 There's a simple API layer to enable syncing functionality for mobile applications.

 ### Installation guide: